-I get asked this all the time, as a kinesiology session with me involves using affirmations to reprogram your cellular memory as part of your homework.
-Do they work?
-Well when my friend Jess* kept lamenting she could never find a guy, and sure enough her affirmations manifested her reality for many years.
+Affirmations.
+Do they work or are they just a bunch of words that hippy loving vegetarians use?
+I get asked this all the time, as a 1:1 balance session with me sometimes incorporates affirmations to reprogram your cellular memory as part of your homework.
+Yes.
+But do they work?
+Well when my friend Jess* kept lamenting she could never find a guy, and sure enough her affirmations manifested her (lonely) reality for many years.

 What most us need to get our head around is that we are already using affirmations within the chatter we have with ourselves because a lot of our self-talk seems to be negative.
 “I can’t believe I forgot my keys again”, “How pathetic was I last night”, “I must seem so desperate right now”, “I can’t believe how dumb I was” “Who’s gonna love me now?” are just a few of the very common ones that circulate around our periphery.